Numerical study of GCR proton transport: Transport model

-where $\boldsymbol B_0$ is the average value of the field over some area, and $\boldsymbol b$ are the deviations of the field value from the average in this area.
-The spectrum of the field is shown in Fig.\ref{fig:spectr}

-Unlike CRPROPA\cite{crpropa}, the field is not calculated in advance at the grid nodes, and then interpolated, but dynamically calculated at each point of the trajectory, which makes it possible to take into account small-scale turbulence.
+In contrast to CRPROPA\cite{crpropa}, the field is not calculated in advance at set grid nodes, and then interpolated.
+Instead, it is dynamically calculated at each point of the trajectory, which makes it possible to take into account small-scale turbulence.